Install Pug

 Iteration

-Pug supports two primary methods of iteration: each
+Pug supports two primary methods of iteration: each and while

 each